Neem Oil for Vitiligo: Benefits, Recipes, and Application Tips

 • For better results, make sure you practice mindfulness, yoga, or meditation to reduce stress, which is known to trigger or worsen vitiligo.

-• Ensure sufficient sleep and consider counseling if stress has become too chronic.
+• Ensure sufficient sleep and consider counselling if stress has become too chronic.

 Neem oil, combined with natural ingredients like coconut oil and turmeric, can help manage vitiligo.
 Lifestyle factors such as a balanced diet, sun protection, and stress management are vital in supporting overall skin health.